-Another potential problem, is the location of the thermostat.
-If the thermostat is too close to a heat source (radiator), it will think the room is hotter than it is, and turn off.
+Another potential problem is the location of the thermostat.
+If it’s too close to a heat source (radiator), it will think the room is hotter than it is and turn the boiler off.

-If the room thermostat is too close to a draught, it will think the room is much colder than it is, and turn on.
+Conversely, if the room thermostat is too close to a draught, the thermostat will think the room is much colder than it is and turn the boiler on.

-If you’ve noticed that your house is a lot colder or hotter than it should be and you’ve a thermostat moved to a new location, it could be that location that is causing all the issues.
+So, if you’ve noticed that your house is a lot colder or hotter than it should be, and you’ve just moved your thermostat, the new location could be causing all the issues.

 A middle ground is always a good place to install a thermostat.
-In a location that is:
+Consider a location that is:

-- Free from heat sources (radiators, towel rails, ovens)
+- Far from heat sources (radiators, towel rails, ovens)

 - Not in a room where radiators are off